TanishValesha/TanishValesha/README.md

 ## About Me

 I'm a passionate Full Stack Developer with a strong focus on building real-world, scalable web applications.
-I enjoy designing systems, creating high-impact SaaS tools, and exploring the edge of AI integration with practical use cases.
+I enjoy designing systems, creating high-impact SaaS tools, and expertise around building scalable and efficient full-stack apps

-- 🚀 Currently building AI-first platforms like mock interview SaaS apps & real-time collaborative tools
+- Currently building AI-first platforms like mock interview SaaS apps & real-time collaborative tools
-- 💡 Interested in YC startups, internships, and impactful feature-building contributions
+- Interested in YC startups, internships, and impactful feature-building contributions
-- 🎯 Focused on system design, performance optimization, and developer tooling
+- Focused on system design, performance optimization, and developer tooling
-- 🧠 Exploring RAG, embeddings, and production-grade AI workflows
+- Open to connect with fellow dev enthusiasts
-- 📚 Self-driven learner, constantly shipping side-projects and refining problem-solving skills
+- Journey to be a cracked dev

 ## Tech Stack